 - A plant-based diet requires people to eat a greater volume of food, to maintain the same weight.
-[As I have explained in two of my books, this is why a vegan diet is the key to solving our epidemics of obesity and type 2 diabetes.]
+[That is why a vegan diet is the solution to our epidemics of obesity and type 2 diabetes.]

 - The 2015 Dietary Guidelines Advisory Committee concluded that plant-based diets would improve health and improve long-term sustainability of the US food supply.

-Nevertheless, the authors of the PNAS article claimed that the plant-based diet would be deficient in several important nutrients.
-Yet they did not back up this claim with any studies that showed that vegans are really likely to have health problems as a result of nutrient deficiencies.
+The authors of the PNAS article claimed that the plant-based diet would be deficient in several important nutrients.
+However, they did not back up this claim with any studies of nutrient deficiencies among vegans.
 The authors wrote, “However, without animal-derived foods, domestic supplies of Ca [calcium]; arachidonic, eicosapentaenoic, and docosahexaenoic fatty acids; and vitamins A and B12 were insufficient to meet the requirements of the US population.”
-That claim is absolutely ridiculous, for the following reasons:
+That claim is absolutely ridiculous.

-- Although you do need to get some calcium from your diet, it is practically impossible to find actual cases of people who did not get enough calcium from their food.
-Problems with calcium balance in the body usually result from lack of vitamin D or from long-term consumption of high-protein, high-calcium diets.
+You do need to get some calcium from your diet.
+But it is practically impossible to find anyone who got sick from a low-calcium diet.
+Instead, problems with calcium balance in the body usually result from lack of vitamin D or from high-protein diets.

-- Human beings can easily meet their requirements for vitamin A by eating beta-carotene, which is plentiful in dark green, orange, or yellow vegetables.
+Human beings can easily meet their requirements for vitamin A by eating orange, yellow, or dark-green vegetables.
+These vegetables contain beta-carotene, which your body can convert to vitamin A.

-- Vitamin B12 is the only true vitamin that is likely to be deficient in plant-based diets.
-Vitamin B12 is made by bacteria, not by animals, and can be obtained from a cheap supplement.
+Vitamin B12 is the only true vitamin that is likely to be missing from a balanced plant-based diet.
+Vitamin B12 is made by bacteria, not by animals.
+It can be obtained from a cheap supplement.

-- The article also warns about dietary deficiency of vitamin D. Yet vitamin D is not a true vitamin.
-It is a hormone that your body can make for itself, for free, if you expose your skin to sunshine.
+Vitamin D is not a true vitamin.
+It is a hormone that your body makes if you get sunshine on your skin.
 You don’t need to get “the sunshine vitamin” from your food.

 PNAS is a prestigious journal.
-Yet like other prestigious journals, it occasionally publishes articles that are full of nonsense.
+Yet like other prestigious journals, it occasionally publishes nonsense.
 Likewise, I imagine that PNAS probably also rejects some good articles for stupid reasons.
-I have worked for peer-reviewed journals, and I have also submitted articles to other peer-reviewed journals, so I have seen the problem from both sides, as I explain in this blog post.
-The mistake that the editors of PNAS made in this case was to fail to have this article reviewed by someone who is a genuine expert in human nutrition and nutritional epidemiology.
-As a result, they ended up spreading livestock industry propaganda.
+I have worked for peer-reviewed journals.
+I have also submitted articles to peer-reviewed journals.
+So I have seen the problem from both sides, as I explain in this blog post.
+The editors of PNAS made a mistake in this case.
+They failed to have this article reviewed by a genuine expert in human nutrition and nutritional epidemiology.
+As a result, PNAS ended up spreading livestock industry propaganda.